 Trying, touching, smelling or seeing something is no longer enough, we want to have it all at once.
 Immersive experiences are becoming a new form of leisure increasingly widespread in the city with which to live moments that involve all our senses.

-From tourist routes in Barcelona that include auditory immersions and theatrical performances to fully audiovisual spaces where you can literally get inside a painting, to museums where nothing is what it seems.
+From tourist routes in Barcelona that include auditory immersions and theatrical performances to fully audiovisual spaces where we can literally get inside a painting, to museums where nothing is what it seems.
 Immersive experiences are all the rage, and we bring you the best ones in the city for you to try.

 Table Of Contents